BernhardAuer/BernhardAuer/README.md

 ### What's poppin? 🤙

-👨‍💻 .Net Developer
+👨‍💻 .net developer
-🔌 Knowledge in electronics, circuit board design & embedded systems/PLC programming ✏️ Bachelor's degree loading ...
+🔌 Knowledge in electronics, circuit board design & embedded system/PLC programming
+✏️ Bachelor's degree loading ...
 <!--
 **BernhardAuer/BernhardAuer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.